DS18B20 and STM32

 I have covered few temperature sensors in the past eg- LM35, DHT11, DHT22 and also the internal temperature sensor of the STM32 itself.
 Today in this tutorial I am going to interface DS18B20 temperature sensor with STM32.

 I am going to skip the Cube mx setup process as it’s usual one only.
 I am using pin PA1 as the data pin for the sensor and controller is running at it’s maximum frequency.
-Also I am NOT going to use DWT library for the delay in microseconds, as it is shown in the Video.
-I am using TIMER for the delay purpose.

 In order for the sensor to work, we need to initialize it every time.
 According to the datasheet, the initialization is done by pulling the data pin LOW for 480 us and than reading the pin for the presence pulse sent by sensor.
 Here is the function for that